dbfarms/gmaptester/README.md

+notes:
+-proximity to: when within certain distance trigger event the nearer, the louder...? etc
+  -beat? pace?

+extras: -local temp

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>